Pray without ceasing.

 break the wicked.

 From You, Lord, comes my deliverance.

 This is a life-changing prayer.
-It is often overlooked because, for one, it’s very short.
-But it’s also buried deep in an Old Testament genealogy, and refers to a person who didn’t write any Biblical texts.
-It was actually written down by Ezra, the author of 1 Chronicles.
-This prayer is a petition which asks God for a blessing of abundance and divine protection.
-Two blessings we are certainly in need of today.
+It is often overlooked because of its short length and because it is buried deep in Old Testament genealogy.
+It was written by Ezra, the author of 1 Chronicles.
+In short, this prayer is a petition to God in which Ezra asks the Lord for a blessing of abundance as well as divine protection.
+Two blessings we are all in need of today!

 and enlarge my border,